ZC502/yolo-edge-runtime-profiler/README.md

 **Catch YOLO tail latency, stage imbalance, and postprocess spikes from `Results.speed`.**

+Now with local-first hard-example capture: when edge-runtime pressure spikes, YERP（YOLO Edge-Runtime Profiler） can save the exact frames and metadata that caused it.

+---

 `YOLO Edge-Runtime Profiler` is a small, zero-intrusion runtime profiler for Ultralytics YOLO deployments.
 It is designed for edge and production users who already know that average FPS is not enough.

 It answers the question: